BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Additionally, the separation of responsibility between the main framework and the UI is satisfied as react executes asynchronously with the core framework.

 ### 3.5.
-Data Types & Data Structures <a id='sec35'></a>
+The Core <a id='sec35'></a>

+The core systems has the following responsibilities:
+1. Memory management,
+2. Data transformations,
+3. Forwarding the requests between the frontend and the memory, the MySQL DB, the SP and the FE.

-We had three requirements related to the extensibility from [the overview of the problem](#sec31):
+While performing the above duties, the core needs to satisfy the three requirements related to the extensibility from [the overview of the problem](#sec31):
 - The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.
 - The plugins could be developed by the customer.
 - There may exist hundreds even thousands of types and correspondingly too many objects may need to be managed.

 The SCs, SAs and SARs are the objects of the application which need type definitions while SAMMs present the behaviours of these types.
-**The SAA will be used by the SAEs among whom Python is the most popular choice (even can be considered as de-facto).**
+Considering that the SAMMs involve the implementation of some scientific calculations, **python is the best choice for the SAMMs** as Python is the most popular language (even can be considered as de-facto) among various engineering fields including the SAEs.

 A plugin style architecture for the SCs, SAs and SARs needs a type registration.
 **Hence, the core framework shall provide the type registration.**
-Additionally, each new type would need a UI form.
-**Hence, if required a plugin may involve a UI form implementation with js as well.**

-The requirements arised from [the overview of the problem](#sec31) underline that the application would need to construct a type/class hierarchy which requires a careful design study based on:
+The requirements arised from [the overview of the problem](#sec31) underline that the application would need to construct a type/class hierarchy which requires a careful design study following:
 - object oriented design (OOD),
 - function oriented design (FOD),
 - data oriented design (DOD),